 Our original visit to the main city of Corfu Town on the Greek Ionian Island of Corfu was by taxi rather than by boat.
 While our yacht was safely moored at Gouvia Marina, about 10 miles north, we packed our backpacks and headed into the city.
-Read my article entitled, ‘Sailing Around The Greek Ionian Islands’ to hear more about Gouvia Marina and our first thoughts of entering Greek waters.
+Read my article entitled, ‘Sailing Around The Greek Ionian Islands’ to hear more about Gouvia Marina and our first thoughts about entering Greek waters.

-Being new to the area, we didn’t know if we could moor at Corfu Town so we took a nice little taxi ride to the city center.
+Being new to the area, we didn’t know if we could moor at Corfu Town, so we took a nice little taxi ride to the city center.

 It might sound surprising, but going in a car has become a novelty for us.
-We are almost always sailing or walking so having a car journey is fun.
+We are almost always sailing or walking, so having a car journey is fun.

-Several people have told me that Corfu Town is ‘nice,’ but that just doesn’t do it justice.
+Several people have told me that Corfu Town is ‘nice,’ but that doesn’t do it justice.

 Corfu Town is beautiful, magical, colorful, enchanting, and down-right special!